f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

 In addition you can see all the Kubernetes pods deployed.
 Notice you have one Calico controller for our cluster and a Calico node agent in each node ready to create network interfaces for pods and assign pod IP addresses.

 You will also notice that Multus has a deployed on each one of a nodes.
-When a pod gets deployed on every node, this is called a `DaemonSet` deployment in Kubernetes.
+When a pod gets deployed on every node, this is called a **DaemonSet** deployment in Kubernetes.

-#### Run: `kubectl get pods -A`
+Let's list all the pods, regardless of namespace:

 .. code-block:: bash
    :caption: Get Kubernetes pods